 - Please add a layer to the map and title it with your name.
 Within this layer, you can add markers and directions.
 Here is some instruction on using Google’s “My Maps”.
-You are free to add as many markers as you like, to link them with directions, if that becomes important to your story.
+You are free to add as many markers as you like and to link them with directions if that becomes important to your story.
 Note that you can change colors and icons on map markers as well as add images — really helpful communication tools for map making … or storytelling!
 Spend some time clicking around and exploring the tool.

 - Within your layer, please answer the following questions:

 - Where are you?

-You need not mark your home address on the map, but tell us where you are.
+Do not mark your home address on the map, but do tell us where you are.
 Instead of your home, you might set a map marker in one of your favorite spots in the area you live.
 In the description of the marking, explain why you marked this place.
 What makes it special to you?